-The following text is a chapter titled, “The Incarnation of Christ,” transcribed from William S. Plumer’s The Rock of Our Salvation: A Treatise Respecting the Natures, Person, Offices, Work, Sufferings, and Glory of Jesus Christ, as published by the American Tract Society in 1867.
+The following text is a transcription of the chapter, “The Incarnation of Christ,” from The Rock of Our Salvation: A Treatise Respecting the Natures, Person, Offices, Work, Sufferings, and Glory of Jesus Christ, written by William Swan Plumer and published by the American Tract Society in 1867.
 Dr. Plumer was a profuse writer and many of his works have gone unused, which is particularly a shame because his writing tends to clarity and simplicity due to his keen pastoral sense honed in congregations in Richmond, Baltimore, and other locations.
 The incarnation is both a wondrous and exasperating subject because of amazement that God became man but also frustration because the hypostatic union and its complexities cannot be fully comprehended.
 In the transcription, Presbyterians of the Past has inserted some information in brackets [ ] including thoughts on clarification, one paragraph in particular needed some enumeration of points, and to note published sources and Bible references used by Plumer.

 The header is from, The New Testament of our Lord Iesus Christ : translated out of Greeke by Theod.
 Beza ; with brief summaries and expositions upon the hard places by the said authour, Ioac.
 Camer., and P. Lofeler Villerius ; Englished by L. Tomson ; with annotations of Fr.
 Iunius upon Revelation, 1599, as on Internet Archive.
 I do not think I have ever seen “translated by” rendered as “Englished.”
 The portrait of Plumer is a copy kindly given to me several years ago by Dr. C. N. Willborn, pastor of Covenant PCA in Oakridge and professor in Greenville Presbyterian Theological Seminary, South Carolina.